padrinobook/padrinobook/chapters/user_profile.md

 We are using [test doubles](https://relishapp.com/rspec/rspec-mocks/v/3-6/docs/basics/test-doubles "test doubles") is a simplified object which takes the place of another object in a spec.
 A test double is a plain Ruby object which is the first step to define some fake methods for it.
-Since we don't want to hit the a database, we can mock the `update_attributes` method and can return what we need for our tests.
+Since we don't want to hit the a database, we can mock the `update` method and can return what we need for our tests.

 And the implementation: